 Children who have been identified through teacher assessment as requiring additional support in their journey to becoming confident readers read with an adult on a more frequent, individual basis.

 We encourage and expect parents to be fully involved in their child’s reading journey throughout the school.
-In the Autumn term, parents with children in the EYFS are encouraged to attend a Storytime Phonics session in school to witness a session in action and understand how systematic synthetic phonics is taught.
-In both the EYFS and KS1, parents are provided with a suggested outline of home reading sessions, Storytime Phonics caption and action sound mats, and access to the correct pronunciation of sounds in order to best support their child with reading at home on a daily basis.
+In the Autumn term, parents with children in the EYFS are encouraged to attend a phonics session in school to witness a session in action and understand how systematic synthetic phonics is taught.
+In both the EYFS and KS1, parents are provided with a suggested outline of home reading sessions, and access to the correct pronunciation of sounds in order to best support their child with reading at home on a daily basis.
 Children’s progress and parental involvement is discussed at parent consultation sessions, and more regularly as required.

 In KS2, as our children become increasingly independent readers, their reading record books continue to be monitored by teachers on a weekly basis.
 We expect parents to also be involved in monitoring and encouraging their child’s reading, and recommend that they use the VIPERS questions (on bookmarks) to check comprehension and discuss books with their children.